argherna/pike/README.md

     java -jar pike.jar [args]

-Logging is output to the console.
+Logging is based on JDK logging and output to the console by default.
 Press `^C` to stop the server.

 Arguments & options are needed to run the server.
 The arguments and options are similar to `ldapsearch`: